VVSD-Charan/Implementations/JavaScript/Lexical Environment and Scope chain/README.md

 ![WhatsApp Image 2024-03-08 at 23 17 53_7d6513a6](https://github.com/VVSD-Charan/Striver-A-Z-sheet-and-learning/assets/105978561/6d132900-248d-4303-b168-36c1b961e8fc)

 With the help of pointer , we can access lexical environment of parent i.e global execution context.
 There , we can find variable b in memory with a value of 1000.
-So, function a prints this value of b as 1000 in console.
+So, function a prints this value of b as 1000 in console. <br>

 # Example of chaining